A READERS' COMPANION TO THE BARSOOMIAN

 no appreciable progress toward it.

 power of the great brain, the headless body crawled upon all-fours toward

 her.
 At last she had reached the aperture.
 Something seemed to tell her

 that once beyond it the domination of the kaldane would be broken.
 She

 was almost through into the adjoining chamber when she felt a heavy hand

 upon her ankle.
 The rykor had reached forth and seized her, and though

 she struggled the thing dragged her back into the room with Luud.
 It held

-her tight and drew her close, and then, to her horror, it commenced to caress her.
+her tight and drew her close, and then, to her horror, it commenced to

-pitifully weak were her muscles against the brainless incarnation
+herself, but pitifully weak were her muscles against the brainless incarnation

 of brute power.
 Yet she fought, fought on in the face of hopeless odds,

 men of a mighty empire, the flower of Martian chivalry, would gladly have